Naruto: Critical response

 Responding to Narutos success, Kishimoto said in Naruto Collector Winter 2007/2008 that he was "very glad that the American audience has accepted and understood ninja.
 It shows that the American audience has good taste [...] because it means they can accept something previously unfamiliar to them."
 Gō Itō, a professor in the manga department of Tokyo Polytechnic University, compared the series' development to the manga of Dragon Ball, saying that both manga present good illustrations of three-dimensional body movements that successfully capture the characters' martial arts.
 Gō felt readers could empathize with the characters in Naruto via their inner monologue during battles.
 The series also influenced the 2010 Scott Pilgrim vs. The World, with director Edgar Wright saying he was inspired by how whenever there was a "killer move" in the manga, it led to an impact in the background following any technique's usage.

 When the manga ended, multiple authors from the magazine expressed congratulations to Kishimoto for his work.
 The fight scenes in general earned acclaim for how well written they were, something game developer CyberConnect2 took into account when developing the Naruto games.
 Christel Hoolans, managing director of Kana and Le Lombard, called Naruto the first long-running series after Dragon Ball to become a classic in France.

+In The Encyclopedia of Science Fiction, Piotr Konieczny described Naruto as an ambitious work of long-form serialized storytelling, praising its worldbuilding, inventive action choreography, and the cumulative payoff of its extensive foreshadowing and large ensemble cast.
+He argued that these qualities helped establish the series as a landmark of serialized shōnen storytelling and international children's science fiction.
+Konieczny also observed that while later installments expanded the setting's science-fictional elements, aspects of the series' gender representation and fanservice, particularly the portrayal of female characters and recurring sexual humor surrounding Jiraiya and Naruto's "Sexy Jutsu", have increasingly been viewed by modern audiences as dated remnants of earlier shōnen conventions.